Cheranga/libs-funky-azure-datatable-extensions/Readme.md

 ## :tada: Usage

-:high_brightness: Register the library with your Microsoft dependency injection
+:high_brightness: Register the library with Microsoft dependency injection framework.

 This will register the connectivity as a named instance.
 So you can register as much as named clients as you wish in your application.</br>
 In the below example `ProductsDomain` is the named client.